timwilly/projet_photo/README.md

 - Switch the language to English, French or Spanish

 ## Installation
 To view the project you can click [here](https://projet-photo.onrender.com)

+⚠️ It is normal for the link to be slow at first due to the free plan from render.com.
+After navigating through the website, the request times should improve.

 or